 Orofacial myofunctional disorders are prevalent in our society, affecting general well-being and quality of life.
-In this course we will consider deviant oral and head and neck rest postures and how they relate to the function of breathing, chewing and swallowing.
+In this course, we will consider abnormal oral and head and neck rest postures and how they relate to the function of breathing, chewing, and swallowing.
 Attendees will gain an awareness of deficient oral development and impacts on the rest of the body.
-Through a look at the research, we will discuss prevention, awareness and the importance of a team approach in partnership with dentists, dental hygienists, speech language pathologists and physical therapists among other healthcare professionals.
-Collaboration is key to successful treatment as is recognizing the interconnectedness of each bodily system to the whole.
+Through a look at the research, we will discuss prevention, awareness, and the importance of a team approach in partnership with dentists, dental hygienists, speech-language pathologists, and physical therapists, among other healthcare professionals.
+Collaboration is key to successful treatment, recognizing the interconnectedness of each bodily system to the whole.

 By the end of the continuing education, participants should be able to apply the knowledge and skills by:

 - Associating the connection of the orofacial complex to the rest of the body.

 - Examining co-morbidities of general health & myofunctional disorder.

 - Relating optimum orofacial function to quality of life issues.